rust-lang/rust-forge/src/compiler/reviews.md

 question.

 When a PR is opened, you can request a reviewer by including `r?
 @username` in the PR description.
-If you don't do so, the highfive bot will automatically assign someone.
+If you don't do so, rustbot will automatically assign someone.

 It is common to leave a `r? @username` comment at some later point to